-In the 19th century, following a trend that began earlier in Europe, people around the world began to identify themselves as nations and to demand national rights, foremost the right to self-rule in a state of their own (self-determination and sovereignty).
-Jews and Palestinians both began to develop a national consciousness, and mobilized to achieve national goals.
-Because Jews were spread across the world (in diaspora), their national movement, Zionism, entailed the identification of a place where Jews could come together through the process of immigration and settlement.
-Palestine seemed the logical and optimal place, since this was the site of Jewish origin.
+In the nineteenth century, following a trend that emerged earlier in Europe, people around the world began to identify themselves as nations and to demand national rights, foremost the right to self-rule in a state of their own (self-determination and sovereignty).
+Jews and Palestinians both started to develop a national consciousness and mobilized to achieve national goals.
+Because Jews were spread across the world (in diaspora), the Jewish national movement, or Zionist trend, sought to identify a place where Jews could come together through the process of immigration and settlement.
+Palestine seemed the logical and optimal place because it was the site of Jewish origin.
 The Zionist movement began in 1882 with the first wave of European Jewish immigration to Palestine.

 At that time, the land of Palestine was part of the Ottoman Empire.
-However, this area did not constitute a single political unit.
+This area did not constitute a single political unit, however.
 The northern districts of Acre and Nablus were part of the province of Beirut.
 The district of Jerusalem was under the direct authority of the Ottoman capital of Istanbul because of the international significance of the cities of Jerusalem and Bethlehem as religious centers for Muslims, Christians and Jews.
 According to Ottoman records, in 1878 there were 462,465 subject inhabitants of the Jerusalem, Nablus and Acre districts: 403,795 Muslims (including Druze), 43,659 Christians and 15,011 Jews.
-In addition, there were perhaps 10,000 Jews with foreign citizenship (recent immigrants to the country), and several thousand Muslim Arab nomads (bedouin) who were not counted as Ottoman subjects.
+In addition, there were perhaps 10,000 Jews with foreign citizenship (recent immigrants to the country) and several thousand Muslim Arab nomads (Bedouin) who were not counted as Ottoman subjects.
 The great majority of the Arabs (Muslims and Christians) lived in several hundred rural villages.
-Jaffa and Nablus were the largest and economically most important Arab towns.
+Jaffa and Nablus were the largest and economically most important towns with majority-Arab populations.

-Until the beginning of the 20th century, most Jews living in Palestine were concentrated in four cities with religious significance: Jerusalem, Hebron, Safad and Tiberias.
+Until the beginning of the twentieth century, most Jews living in Palestine were concentrated in four cities with religious significance: Jerusalem, Hebron, Safed and Tiberias.
 Most of them observed traditional, orthodox religious practices.
 Many spent their time studying religious texts and depended on the charity of world Jewry for survival.
-Their attachment to the land was religious rather than national, and they were not involved in -- or supportive of -- the Zionist movement which began in Europe and was brought to Palestine by immigrants.
-Most of the Jews who immigrated from Europe lived a more secular lifestyle and were committed to the goals of creating a Jewish nation and building a modern, independent Jewish state.
-By the outbreak of World War I (1914), the population of Jews in Palestine had risen to about 60,000, about 33,000 of whom were recent settlers.
+Their attachment to the land was religious rather than national, and they were not involved in-or supportive of-the Zionist movement that began in Europe and was brought to Palestine by immigrants.
+Most of the Jews who emigrated from Europe lived a more secular lifestyle and were committed to the goals of creating a modern Jewish nation and building an independent Jewish state.
+By the outbreak of World War I (1914), the population of Jews in Palestine had risen to about 60,000, about 36,000 of whom were recent settlers.
 The Arab population in 1914 was 683,000.